William Bross Lloyd: Political activism

 Following his father's death in September 1903, William decided to enter politics himself, giving up plans on practicing law to instead become an activist in the movement for public ownership of the municipal railway system — the primary mode of civic transportation in the pre-automotive era.
 While Lloyd's father, Henry Demarest Lloyd, had long been a member of the socialist movement, as a youth William Bross Lloyd was not a member of the Socialist Party of America or its youth section, joining the organization only in 1906.
 Lloyd would remain a political activist for the better part of the next two decades.

 In 1918, William Bross Lloyd entered the world of practical politics for himself, running for United States Senate on the Socialist Party ticket.

 Lloyd was a member of one of the earliest explicitly Bolshevik political organizations in the United States, the Communist Propaganda League, established in Chicago in 1918.
 Lloyd's personal secretary, attorney Isaac Edward Ferguson, was the founding secretary of that same organization.

 Lloyd was elected to the 15-member National Executive Committee which governed the Socialist Party in early 1919, but the results of the election — which would have turned control of the party and its assets to an insurgent left wing — were overturned and ignored by the outgoing NEC in June and he never assumed office.

 Following the split of the left wing from the Socialist Party in the summer of 1919, Lloyd became a founding member of the Communist Labor Party of America.
 After just three months of public existence this organization was subjected to government repression as one of the targets of the Palmer Raids of January 2/3, 1920, and was driven underground.

 Lloyd would be one of 20 Communists tried for conspiring to overthrow the US government in a major Chicago trial, which was prosecuted by future Chicago judge Frank D. Comerford and defended by celebrated attorney Clarence Darrow.
 The trial, which ran from May 10 to August 2, 1920, resulted in convictions for all of the defendants.
 Lloyd received a sentence of from 1 to 5 years in prison but remained free on bail pending resolution of the appeal process.
 Though the appeals process was exhausted in 1922, Lloyd was no longer seen as a threatening advocate of communism by that date and his sentence was accordingly commuted.

+Lloyd posted bail for Big Bill Haywood for his 1921 trial.
+Haywood skipped bail while out on appeal and fled to the Russian SFSR.
+The $15,000 bail was forfeited as a result of Haywood's flight.